vinaykadam007/4D-LSM-Segmentation/README.md

 ---

 ## 📌 Project Overview
 This project focuses on **4D light-sheet fluorescence microscopy (LSFM)** for the reconstruction and segmentation of cardiac nuclei in zebrafish larvae.
 By integrating **parallel computing algorithms** with a **3D U-Net segmentation model**, the workflow enables high-resolution, high-speed analysis of myocardial mechanics.
 The approach significantly enhances visualization of cardiac function and allows efficient large-scale analysis of cellular dynamics.

+This work is based on and supported by the publication:
+**“4D Light-sheet imaging and interactive analysis of cardiac contractility in zebrafish larvae”** – *APL Bioengineering, 2023* ([DOI: 10.1063/5.0153214](https://doi.org/10.1063/5.0153214))【30†source】.

 ---